datenstrom/community/README.md

 ## How to report a bug

 Explain how to reproduce the bug and provide detailed information.
 Activate the debug mode to investigate the cause of a problem.
 Add the log file to show what happens on your website.
-Check if the bug occurs in a brand new installation.
+Check if the bug occurs in a new installation.
 Select an answer, when the bug has been fixed.
 [Start a new discussion](https://github.com/datenstrom/community/discussions/categories/report-a-bug).

 ## How to work with us